-- 1. The competent authorities of the Member State shall adopt a decision on the application for authorisation for admission as a seasonal worker and notify the applicant in writing, in accordance with the notification procedures laid down in the national law of the Member State, as soon as possible but not later than 90 days from the date on which the complete application was lodged. - 2.
-Where the information supplied in support of the application [...] for authorisation for admission as a seasonal worker is inadequate, the competent authorities shall notify the applicant within a reasonable period of the additional information that is required and set a reasonable deadline for providing it.
+The competent authorities of the Member State shall adopt a decision on the application for authorisation for the purpose of seasonal work and notify the applicant in writing, in accordance with the notification procedures laid down in the national law of the Member State, as soon as possible but not later than 90 days from the date on which the complete application was lodged.

-3. Any decision rejecting an application [...] for authorisation for admission as a seasonal worker or any decision not to extend/renew or to withdraw [...] the authorisation for admission as a seasonal worker shall be notified in writing to the applicant and shall be open to a legal challenge in the Member State concerned in accordance with national law.
-The notification shall specify the reasons for the decision, the possible redress procedures available and the time limit for taking action.
+- 2. Where the information supplied in support of the application for authorisation for the purpose of seasonal work is inadequate, the competent authorities shall notify the applicant within a reasonable period of the additional information that is required and set a reasonable deadline for providing it. - 3.
+Without prejudice to the procedure which may be required for the issuance of a visa referred to in Article 9(4), any decision rejecting an application for authorisation for the purpose of seasonal work or any decision not to extend/renew or to withdraw the authorisation for the purpose of seasonal work shall be notified in writing to the applicant and shall be open to a legal challenge in the Member State concerned in accordance with national law.
+The notification shall specify the reasons for the decision, the possible redress procedures available and the time limit for taking action. - 4.
+Procedures and decisions concerning short-stay visas are regulated in the relevant provisions of the Schengen acquis.